pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 This tutorial demonstrates how to conduct power analyses and data simulation using Julia and the MixedModelsSim package.

-Power analysis is an important tool for experimental design.
+Power analysis is an important tool for planning an experimental design.
 Here we show how to
-1. Create a bootstrapped dataset from existing data with a given model
+1. Take existing data and calculate power by simulate new data with bootstrapping.
-2. Adapt parameters in the analysis without changing the existing data set
+2. Adapt parameters in a given Linear Mixed Model to analyze power without changing the existing data set.
-3. Create a bootstrapped dataset given only a model (data from scratch)
+3. Create a (simple) fully crossed dataset from scratch and analyze power.
-4. Adapt parameters and analyze sample size
+4. Recreate a more complex dataset from scratch and analyze power for specific model parameter but various sample sizes.
-@DANIEL: willst du noch was zur einleitung sagen?

 ### Load the packages we'll be using in Julia
 First, here are the packages needed in this example.